The ultimate 2 days in London guide

 The National Gallery

-A FREE gallery that has paintings from Constable to Monet and has a daily tour around 11.30 am every day which is also free.
+The National Gallery in Trafalgar Square is free to visit and has paintings from artists like Constable to Monet and has a daily tour around 11.30 am every day which is also free.

 The collections are displayed in chronological order and it’s pretty easy to find some jaw-dropping art from Van Gogh’s Sunflowers to Titian’s and Rembrandts.